AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/marketo/grant-marketo-access-to-users.md

    ![](assets/grant-marketo-access-to-users-6.png)

-You can additional users from the Team Management page and follow the steps above to get them connected.
+You can add additional users from the Team Management page and follow the steps above to get them connected.